knikolla/knikolla.github.io/_posts/2016-03-21-k2k-openstackclient.md

 ## Why?
 Currently there is no way to performs calls to the federated Service Providers using OpenStackClient or the various python-\*client.

-With a new command line option `--sp`, users should be able to direct that call to the specified service provider.
+With a new command line option `--sp`, users should be able to direct that call to the specified service provider using K2K.

 [Here](http://paste.openstack.org/show/491281/) is a short demo on which we query Glance for the image list in the Service Provider and boot an instance there using one of the images.